Paris stinks- literally. This is not what I expect.

 In my mind Paris, the city of dreams, is light and romantic and rosy.
 So… why do I find myself covertly covering my nose as I walk through Charles de Gaulle to find my luggage?
 This is the first of many things that challenge my idea of “Paris”.

-I had planned to take the Métro to the Airbnb I’m staying in ($99 for 3 nights in my own room in the 11th arrondissement!), but can’t figure out how to get to a bus stop from the airport.
+I had planned to take the Métro to the Airbnb I’m staying in, somewhere in the 11th arrondissement, but can’t figure out how to get to a bus stop from the airport.
 A guy walks up to me, says a taxi would be better, and walks me downstairs to his car.

 SOUNDS SKETCHY, NO?
 I’m nervous about whether this guy is legit and I think he can tell.
 He says his name is Fahed, shows me the car’s taxi registration and we make a deal that he’s going to speak in French and I’m going to speak in English so we can each practice the other’s language.
 As we drive he points out tourist sights, like the football stadium and Place de la République, but also explains that the mass of people at the plaza have been protesting something for a week already.
 He doesn’t remember what.
 We pass a block of makeshift tents overflowing with people, crushed between each other and spilling onto the street, and he says, “Migrant crisis.
 Refugees.
 It’s not good.”